Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ## First steps
 In order to do so, we begin by downlading all the necessary data and material to build and train our models.
 The data used was found on the Kaggle Competition page, and is separated in `training_data.csv`, `unlabelled_test_data.csv` and  `sample_submission.csv`.
 These files contain the training set, in which we will build and train our models after a split between test and train data, the actual test data that we wish to classify after our models are complete and an exemple of how our results on the test data must be submitted to Kaggle, respectively.

-With all the data needed, the first step we took was to download the basic packs needed for our analysis during the project, those being:
+With all the data needed, the next step we took was to download the basic packs needed for our analysis during the project, those being:

 ```ruby
  import pandas as pd